CSRedRat/ozone-mir/README.md

 Ozone-Mir is an implementation of Chromiums Ozone layer for the Mir Windowing system.
 Ozone Mir allows the Chromium browser and other projects based off of Chromium to run within a Mir session.

-You can read a little about the history and design of Ozone Mir here: LINKTOG+Post
+You can read a little about the history and design of Ozone Mir here: https://plus.google.com/104358235952874475094/posts/cPmZofCRSA3

 # Building Ozone Mir